Paper Trading

 In terms of limit order fills, paper accounts are more conservative than Live accounts, where your order might be in a long queue where more orders are continually being added.
 This applies in particular to low sat markets which are often slow-moving.
 A paper trading account order will not be placed in the queue.
 Instead the order is marked as filled only when a trade occurs above (for a sell order) or below (for a buy order) the order price.

-Keep this in mind for grid bots especially, where a Live account on a slow market would see many more filled orders than a paper trading account on on the same market.
+Keep this in mind for grid bots especially, where a Live account on a slow market would see many more filled orders than a paper trading account on the same market.

 On the other hand, a paper trading order will be shown as filled as soon as the price exceeds the order price, regardless of whether there would have been enough liquidity in the order book for the order to fill.
 This applies to both limit and market orders.
 For market orders, there is little to no slippage on paper accounts, while slippage can be large for live accounts.